cjwilburn/svn-migration-scripts/README.md

 ### verify

 This command will perform some simple tests to ensure that your system has the required dependencies to convert your Subversion repository to Git.

+The command is run as follows:

+    $ java -jar svn-migration-scripts.jar verify

-In particular, it checks whether you have sufficiently recent versions of:
+In particular, the command checks whether you have sufficiently recent versions of:

 * Subversion
 * Git